 Galan put more beer tickets on the counter.
 Xuxu picked up the bucket and walked to the refrigerated hut for another load.
 Duquel noted that Espino had returned from his errand but strangely stayed far away from the Tiki Bar.
 His jaw had dropped, and he seemed restless.
 He summoned Castel through the troop’s walkie-talkie.

 “We only have ten minutes to catch the ride back,” Espino answered with a squelchy voice.
 “Get everyone over to the beach gate in five minutes.
 Private Duquel stays at Da Nang for now.
-The captain informs that his transfer has not been approved.”
+The captain informs me that his transfer has not been approved.”

 The grunts exchanged annoyed glances.
 Thibo, Azulia and Dacosta began to pick up their fatigues and put on their boots.
 Papio and Jaramillo followed.
 Rawlings and Galan ran to the canteen to fetch Xuxo.

 Xuxu returned with the beers, now in a small sack, per instructions by Galan and Rawlings.
-They quietly geared up again and left the Tiki Bar with the bag to meet with Espino.
+They quietly geared up again, then left the Tiki Bar with the bag to meet up with Espino.
 Then, Xuxu caught sight of the buck sergeant from a distance and went pale.
 The livid showing through her suntanned, creamy Asian skin.
-Duquel noticed she retreated to the rear of the bar, slightly trembling.
-She suddenly seemed a little girl hiding from an abusive father.
-Her hands shook.
-He called Rawlings over.

 Xuxu composed herself quickly.
 “No. I’ll be Okay.
 I need to sit somewhere quiet for a while.
 Sometimes I too see weird things around me.”